mpowney/o365-powershell/docs/Get-FoldersAndFiles.md

 # Get-FoldersAndFiles.ps1

-Produces a list of all folders in a SharePoint document library.
+Produces a list of all folders found in a SharePoint document library.
 The following information is extracted on each folder:
 * total number of files
 * total file size (in bytes) of all files inside
 * last modified date of all files inside